gulsher7/gulsher7/README.md

 💼 Team Lead at [Code Brew Labs](https://www.code-brew.com/)

 Hello! 👋 I'm Gulsher, a passionate React Native Developer with a strong background in mobile app development.
-Over the years, I've had the privilege of working on various projects, honing my skills, and contributing to the growth of the React Native ecosystem.
+Over the years, I've had the privilege of working on various projects, honing my skills, and contributing to the growth of the React Native ecosystem through making YouTube content [Intellect Developer](https://www.youtube.com/channel/UCe4N2QmyaYQwPHQn82mZy3w).

 As a Team Lead in my current company, I find joy in mentoring and collaborating with fellow developers, fostering a positive and productive work environment.
 I believe in the power of teamwork and constantly strive to bring out the best in my team, pushing the boundaries of what we can achieve together.